Uzbekistan prides itself on its diverse melons and other agricultural products, and hopes to make inroads into a new American market.

-The project aims to improve the situation in the Syrdarya province region and provide access to safe drinking water for its approximately 280,000 residents.
+The project aims to improve the situation in Syrdarya Province and provide access to safe drinking water for its approximately 280,000 residents.

 Officials want to double the number of tourists in Samarkand by 2021.